-- The Office of Medical Student Education proactively recommends optional limited individual peer tutoring at no cost:
+- The Office of Medical Education reserves resources for, and proactively recommends, optional limited individual peer tutoring or consulting at no cost:

 - To students who meet criteria for course academic support

 - To students who meet criteria for national exams preparedness support (NBME, USMLE Step 1 and Step 2 CK)